bhardwaj-lab/sincei/docs/content/tutorials/sincei_tutorial_sortChIC.rst

    # Remaining cells: 1333
    # Remaining features: 2561

-5. Dimentionality reduction and clustering
+5. Dimensionality reduction and clustering
 ------------------------------------------

-The tool :ref:`scClusterCells` provides a range of options to reduce the dimentionality of our count data, while preserving biological signal.
+The tool :ref:`scClusterCells` provides a range of options to reduce the dimensionality of our count data, while preserving biological signal.
 This can be specified with ``--method`` option.
-Below, we will use a topic modeling method called Latent Schemantic Analysis to reduce the dimentionality of our data to 20 principle components (the default).
+Below, we will use a topic modeling method called Latent Schemantic Analysis to reduce the dimensionality of our data to 20 principle components (the default).
 The tool then uses distance between nearest neighbors to perform a graph-based clustering, and presents a UMAP (2-dimention) plot of the output (``--outFileUMAP`` option).
 This option also creates a tsv file with UMAP coordinates and assigned clusters for each cell in our data.

 .. code:: bash